Best restaurants in Rutherglen

 COFFEE + BREAKFAST

-With an industrial style layout featuring a classic car and vintage motorcycle display, Caffeine N Machine is a country-style bakery cafe with everything baked fresh daily (think cream buns, beestings and thick-cut toast) plus locally roasted coffee.
+With an industrial style layout featuring a classic car and vintage motorcycle display, Caffeine N Machine is a country-style bakery cafe with everything baked fresh daily (think fresh cream buns and thick-cut toast) plus locally roasted coffee.

-Grab a perch in the leafy courtyard of The Other Place for strong coffee and a cooked breakfast to set you up for a day of wine tasting.
+Early birds can also grab a perch in the leafy courtyard of The Other Place (under new management) for coffee and a cooked breakfast to set you up for a day of wine tasting, or settle in for some people watching from a window perch at Valentines bakehouse.

-Worth the 10-minute drive over the river from Rutherglen to Corowa for good coffee and a menu with little twists on breakfast favourites.
+Worth the 10-minute drive over the river from Rutherglen to Corowa for good coffee and little twists on breakfast favourites is Doc Yarrum.

 If you're not an early riser, then brunch is the go at The Pickled Sisters!